R-H-T/mws-restaurant-stage-1/README.md

 ### Begin Development
 1. Run `npm run images` whenever you add any new images to `src/img_src` (*see the "Image Workflow"-section for more details*).
+2. Update the Google Maps API key to your own (*see the `TODO` inside `src/index.js`*).
-2. Run `npm run start` to start in live Development Mode.
+3. Run `npm run start` to start in live Development Mode.
 Make any changes inside the "`src/`"-directory.
 The following url will get automatically opened in your default browser: http://localhost:8080/

 ---